Morwenn/cpp-sort/docs/Tooling.md

 ***WARNING:** options without a `CPPSORT_` prefixed are deprecated in version 1.9.0 and removed in version 2.0.0.*

-[Catch2][catch2] 2.6.0 or greater is required to build the tests: if a suitable version has been installed on the system it will be used, otherwise the latest Catch2 release will be downloaded.
+[Catch2][catch2] 3.0.0-preview4 or greater is required to build the tests: if a suitable version has been installed on the system it will be used, otherwise the latest suitable Catch2 release will be downloaded.

 *Changed in version 1.7.0:* if a suitable Catch2 version is found on the system, it will be used.

+*Changed in version 1.13.0 (BREAKING):* cpp-sort now requires Catch2 version 3.0.0-preview4 instead of 2.6.0.

 ## Conan